maxwbuckley/AnalyticsResearchProgrammingAssignment/README.md

 effectively location_planning.py is a script which reads the databases into 'Location' objects with sensibly named parameters.
 These Location objects are of two types 'Port' and 'Plant' which are then stored in their own respective lists .

 These lists are then compared by the rank_pairs function which does the brute force comparison of every 'Port' and every 'Plant'.
 It stores its output as a list of named tuples.
-These amed tuples have a name I constructed for the plant and port from their type and coordinates as they lacked a true unique identifier column.
-The value it stores is the euclidean distance in the same units as the coordinates.
-This list is then sorted by ascending distance and converted to a pandas dataframe.
-This dataframe is printed to the terminal.
-However as I know most business stakeholders prefer using csv.
-I also write out to a csv 'output.csv' for ease of communication.
+These named tuples have a name field I constructed for the plant and port from their type and coordinates as they lacked a true unique identifier or key column.
+The value it stores as the distance is the euclidean distance in the same units as the coordinates themselves.
+This list is then sorted by ascending distance and converted to a pandas dataframe object.

+This dataframe  object is then printed to the terminal.
+However as I know most business stakeholders prefer using csv format.
+So I also write out to a csv 'output.csv' for ease of communication.
 This script also has associated unit tests in 'location_planning_test.py' These tests allow us to make sure all the code is working as intended.
 This will also make it easier to extend or further develop this code without introducing new bugs.

+## Style Guide:
+All the code is written mostly in line with the Google Python style guide.
+So I have used 2 space indentations throughout.

 ## Launching the scripts:
 Launching location_planning.py is done as follows and should return something